Credit Card Companies Must Not Profit From Charitable Donations

-Credit card companies siphon off upwards of 3% of all charitable donations as so-called "transaction fees."
-While 3% may not sound like much, it adds up quickly.
-The Huffington Post recently reported that "credit card companies and banks make as much as $250 million each and every year from these fees, a number that increases greatly in times of crisis."
+Credit card companies and banks make as much as $250 million each and every year from these fees, a number that increases greatly in times of crisis3.
 This is an unconscionable amount of money to take away, money that is vital for relief and development across the globe.

-Send a strong message to Visa, MasterCard, & other major credit card companies: Every penny of a charitable donation must reach the people who need it most.
+Sign the petition below and send a strong message to Visa, MasterCard and other major credit card companies: Every penny of a charitable donation must reach the people who need it most.
 Waive all transaction fees, for all charitable donations, for all time.
 Sign below!

-To Charles W. Scharf, CEO of Visa, Inc.; Ajay Banga, CEO of MasterCard, Inc.; David Nelms, CEO of Discover Financial; and Kenneth Chenault, CEO of American Express:
+To the CEOs of Visa, Inc.; MasterCard, Inc.; Discover Financial; and American Express: